 The Foundation’s Council is now under increased “surveillance” with the addition of retired Central Intelligence Agency (CIA) officers Jonna and Tony Mendez.
 Together the couple has more than 50 years of service to the United States, and both are decorated heroes.
 Tony is also an author and award-winning painter; Jonna is a fine art photographer, a consultant/lecturer, and an author.
 ARGO, one of Tony’s autobiographical books, became an Academy Award-winning movie.

 Due to Tony’s Parkinson’s disease diagnosis, the couple appreciates first-hand the urgency of the Foundation’s mission: this technology needs to be widely available as soon as possible.
 Because both Tony and Jonna believe in the potential of this technology to revolutionize treatments for patients like Tony, they have eagerly accepted our invitation to join the Council.
-We are thrilled that this talented, involved, and extremely interesting couple will help us in our ongoing quest to make this treatment available to patients in the shor time possible.
+We are thrilled that this talented, involved, and extremely interesting couple will help us in our ongoing quest to make this treatment available to patients in the shortest time possible.

 Tony Mendez is a retired CIA officer, an author, and an award-winning painter with an international reputation.
 He lives and works in his studios and gallery on 40 acres in rural Maryland.
 For 25 years, Mendez worked undercover for the CIA, participating in some of the most important operations of the Cold War.
 As Chief of Disguise, he was responsible for changing the identity of thousands of clandestine operatives.
 In 1980, he was awarded the Intelligence Star for Valor for engineering and conducting the rescue of six U.S. diplomats from Iran during the hostage crisis.